slick2/traffic-jammer/readme.txt

 7. Reports - Top User Agents

 == Changelog ==
+= 1.1.1 =
+* prevent selection or entering 0 to the login threshold that would result in lockout

+= 1.1.0 =
+* added 5 days in the selection of retention period of logs

 = 1.0.10 =
 * fix bug on detecting real IP when domain is using Cloudflare proxy